syafiq/llm_vd/README.md

 python RQ1/test_on_megavul/megavul.py
 ```

-The dataset can be downloaded from [this github repo](https://github.com/Icyrockton/MegaVul).
+The dataset can be downloaded from [this GitHub repo](https://github.com/Icyrockton/MegaVul).
 Note that the script only consumes the code snippets (named as column `text`) and the respective label (named as column `label`).

 ## RQ2
 ### Code Complexity Analysis